Updated

 - The knife was for hunting or fishing;

-- The knife was on the defendant’s property;
+- The knife was on your property;

-- The defendant was not on school grounds;
+- You were not on school grounds;

 - The police or peace officer found the knife through an illegal search;

-- The defendant was falsely accused.
+- You were falsely accused.

 Example: Bill is carrying a switchblade while driving through Denver en route to Trinidad, where switchblades are legal.
 A Denver police officer sees Bill and cites him for carrying a switchblade.
 But since Bill was in his own car passing through Denver, the charge might be dismissed.
 Colorado’s law allowing switchblades preempts Denver’s local law prohibiting them.